 There is a high demand for standardized seed germination traits in the plant sciences: from population ecology (Huang et al 2016), to vegetation science (Larson and Funk 2016), and biogeography (Bykova et al 2012).
 Of prime interest is the contribution that large germination datasets can make to the development of mechanistic trait-based models that predict how plant communities respond to global environmental changes (Funk et al 2016).
 Germination traits are however underrepresented in public trait databases (Jiménez-Alfaro et al 2016), and researchers in plant and seed biology urgently need to fill this gap.
 This task is best advanced through comparative studies, but the value of these will only be maximized if there is a consistent approach to the generation of data on germination phenotypes and robust means of analyzing the outputs.
 A solid comparative framework for germination studies is offered by the application of physiological thermal time models (Donohue et al 2015, Dürr et al 2015).

 Germination occurs in response to a series of environmental cues including temperature, moisture, light and chemical signals (Bewley et al 2013).
 For each of these cues there is an optimal value (or sometimes a narrow range) at which the rate of germination is maximal.
 Below and above this optimum (To), the rate progressively decreases until the cue reaches estimated base (Tb) and ceiling (Tc) thresholds beyond which the progression of germination is predicted to stop.
 Thus, the rate of germination as a function of temperature can be described in non-dormant seeds as an accumulation of degrees-day above or below these thresholds (Garcia-Huidobro et al 1982).
 When a certain amount of degrees-day has been accumulated, the seed germinates.
 Every seed will require its own amount, but since experiments necessarily involve seed populations, thermal time ( θ ) is expressed as the degrees-day needed to produce germination in a percentage of this population, usually the 50 %, i.e., °C d G50.
 Therefore, the thermal control of germination can be described in a mechanistic way using a handful of seed traits: firstly, relating to the three cardinal temperatures of Tb, To and Tc; and secondly, the sub-optimal and supra-optimal temperature range thermal times.
 Thermal time traits have two powerful applications.
-The parameters calculated in a restricted set of experimental treatments can give good estimations of germination in more complex thermal environments, such as climate change scenarios (Orru et al 2012).
-Moreover, thermal time parameters can be compared in a standard way across seed individuals, populations and species (Trudgill et al 2000).
-As such, thermal time models provide the broadest base to conduct comparative germination studies (Dürr et al 2015).
+Firstly, parameters calculated in a restricted set of experimental treatments can give good estimations of germination in more complex thermal environments, such as climate change scenarios (Orru et al 2012).
+Secondly, thermal time parameters can be compared in a standard way across seed individuals, populations and species (Trudgill et al 2000)(Dürr et al 2015)(Arène F, Affre L, Doxa A, Saatkamp A (2017) Temperature but not moisture response of germination shows phylogenetic constraints while both interact with seed mass and life span.
+Seed Science Research, in press).